rantsandruse/pytorch_lstm_05llm/README.md

-Pytorch with NLP in five days - Day 5: Parameter-Efficient Fine-tuning with LoRA
+# Pytorch with NLP in five days - Day 5: Parameter-Efficient Fine-tuning with LoRA

 Note: run `uv sync` to install related packages

-Ironically it took me another four years before I got to write this post.
-A lot of things have happened in the past three years.
-Now there's a brave new world, filled with wonderous and capricious large language models.
-Sentiment analysis is no longer viewed an isolated NLP tasks, now that all the LLMs can multi-task.
-Hand coding NLP models from scatch is not necessary for many small companies, as they can just use OPENAI APIs.
+Ironically, it took me another four years to finally write this final post of the series.
+The past three years have ushered in a brave new world of large language models, both wondrous and unpredictable.
+Sentiment analysis is no longer treated as a siloed NLP task, as LLMs can multitask with ease.
+Hand-coding models from scratch is no longer a necessity for most small companies either, as there's no need to reinvent a worse wheel at a higher cost when OPENAI API is a call away.

 While the argument is not yet settle for customized, small LLMs vs. generalized, large LLM, I will close out this series by exploring:
 1. **PEFT(Parameter efficient fine tuning) using LoRA (Low-Rank Adaptation)** This technique allows us to achieve comparable performance to full fine-tuning while using a fraction of the memory and computational resources.
-2. **Just calling OPENAI API** And see how the results compare.
+2. **Just calling OPENAI API** And see how the results stack up.

 ### The Parameter-Efficient Revolution

-Full fine-tuning of large models requires storing gradients for millions of parameters, making it memory-intensive and slow.
+Full fine-tuning of large models requires updating and storing gradients for millions of parameters, making it memory-intensive and slow.
 LoRA (Low-Rank Adaptation) learns small, low-rank matrices that adapt the pre-trained model's behavior without modifying the original weights.
 This approach typically uses 90% less memory while maintaining similar performance.

-The other more practical reason is, Huggingface already offers a full model fine tuning tutorial for IMDB dataset with Distilbert (https://huggingface.co/docs/transformers/en/tasks/sequence_classification).
-So I figured I should do something different.
+There's also a practical reason I chose this path.
+Hugging Face already provides an excellent full fine-tuning tutorial for the IMDB dataset using DistilBERT ([link here](https://huggingface.co/docs/transformers/en/tasks/sequence_classification)).
+Rather than repeating that, I wanted to highlight an alternative approach—one that's both efficient and increasingly relevant in the LLM era.

 ### What is LoRA (Low-Rank Adaptation)?